junyuan-chen/ReadStatTables.jl/docs/src/index.md

 ## Known Limitations

 The development of ReadStatTables.jl is not fully complete.
-The main limitations are the following:
+The main limitations to be addressed are the following:

-- Read support of value labels for SAS files is absent.
+- Read support for SAS value labels is temporarily absent.
-- All missing values are represented by a single value `missing`.[^1]
+- All missing values are represented by a single value `missing`.[^2]
-- Write support of the file formats has not been implemented.
+- Write support for the file formats is experimental and not fully developed.

+[^1]:

+    Development for the reading capability is temporarily prioritized over that for the writing capability.
+    Implementation for the write support only started recently and should be considered as experimental.

+[^2]:

-[^1]: The statistical software may accept multiple values for representing missing values (e.g., `.a`, `.b`,..., `.z` in Stata).
+    The statistical software may accept multiple values for representing missing values (e.g., `.a`, `.b`,..., `.z` in Stata).
     These original values can be recognized by the parser but are not integrated into the output at this moment.